John Martin: Painting the Apocalypse

 Born in Haydon Bridge, Northumberland, in July 1789, John Martin was an artist who painted epic subjects on an epic scale; apocalyptic visions that depicted man as insignificant dwarfed as he was by the vastness of nature and helpless before the power and omnipotence of God.

 A deeply religious man himself, who as a child would attend Church up to six times, he had the confidence of his faith so despite a humble background and little to fall back on other than his talent aged just 16 he travelled to London determined to make his fortune as an artist.
 But his talent was immense and early recognised, and it wasn’t long before his work was being exhibited and sold.

 The rugged landscape of his home county and the great forges and ironworks of nearby Tyneside were his mind’s eye and lent power to mind’s eye and it was said there was madness in his family.

-Martin was to have many prominent patrons during his life and was for a time Court Painter to Prince Leopold of Saxe-Coburg and among his admirers were Queen Victoria, Charles Dickens, JMW Turner and many others artists.
-As a result, he was to go from the one bedroom cottage of his birth to become a very wealthy man indeed.
+Martin was to have many prominent patrons during his life and was for a time Court Painter to Prince Leopold of Saxe-Coburg and among his admirers were Queen Victoria, Charles Dickens, JMW Turner and many other artists.
+As a result, he was to go from the one-bedroom cottage of his birth to become a very wealthy man indeed.

 In recent decades his work has been revisited, reassessed, reviewed positively and exhibited once more – the day of the bargain purchase has passed.